tianhongg/WAND-PIC/README.md

 **WAND-PIC** is a 3D parallel quasi-static particle-in-cell simulation code.
 Developed by Tianhong Wang in 2019, at Dr. Gennady Shvets' Group, Cornell University.

-You are welcome to clone or download this repository.
-Please also send an email to the author Tianhong Wang(tw474@cornell.edu).
+You are welcome to clone or download this repository. :smile: Please also send an email to the author Tianhong Wang(tw474@cornell.edu).
 We'd like to keep track of user numbers and affiliations.

 ## Features